rian39/notes/sim_MEOT_ensemble.md

 --

-21- form just as an axiomatic saturates, each element fulfills not only a function in the 21- whole [ensem ble] but a function of the whole.
+21- form just as an axiomatic saturates, each element fulfills not only a function in the 21- whole [ensemble] but a function of the whole.
 There is something like a redundancy 21- of information in the technical object having become concrete.
 21-    This notion of information allows the general evolution of technical objects 21:to be interpreted via the succession of elements, of individuals and of ensembles,